 - The Police Department has been given access to security cameras during emergencies.

-- All schools will have an automated visitor management system that verify identification and standardize badging in place by July 2014.
+- All schools have an automated visitor management system that verify identification and standardize badging in place.

 - HCPSS security guidelines have been developed and implemented in all schools.

 - School plans have been reviewed, updated and evaluated.
 HCPSS increased the number of exercises to be conducted, with an emphasis on practicing the various response actions used in emergency situations.
 County police officers attended lockdown exercises to observe and understand school procedures.

 - Additional intruder and lockdown exercises have been implemented at all schools.